 (3) A provision of this Act relating to a region scheme is to be construed in conjunction with the provisions of this Act relating to local planning schemes as if those provisions related to region schemes but, if the provision relating to a region scheme is in conflict with, or inconsistent with a provision relating to a local planning scheme, for the purpose of construing the provision relating to a region scheme the provision relating to the region scheme prevails to the extent that it is in conflict or inconsistent.

 [Section 4 amended by No. 60 of 2006 s.
 147(2); No. 77 of 2006 s.
 17; No. 21 of 2008 s.
-690.]
+690; No. 28 of 2010 s.
+4 and 52.]

 5. Crown bound